Top 7 Reasons for hair loss

 They are just follicles and yet a lot of social dynamics and self-image are playing out on our heads.
 Our hair is very much part of who we are, and hair loss can be distressing for both men and women.
 However, as we age, it is indeed normal to experience some form of hair loss, and in fact, we lose between 50 and 100 hairs from our heads every day.
 Losing hair is part of the natural hair cycle, but when hair loss is more than usual or/and happens suddenly, it can be alarming and affect you.

-Here we will take a look at the most common causes leading to hair loss.
+Here we will take a look at the most common causes leading to hair loss and PRP Therapy.

 Read more: The four-stage cycle of hair

 Losing some hair every day is completely natural.
 But when you are losing excessive hair, it can be difficult to figure out what’s causing that hair loss.

 Most of the time minor hair loss is just a sign of the normal hair cycle.
 In other instances, it can be a sign of a hair loss condition and this can be distressing.

 Here below are the main causes of hair loss.